denniskorablev/Getting-and-Cleaning-Data-Course-Project/CookBook.md

 Here is the data itself:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The script does the following:
+**The script does the following:**

-1 - Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.

-2 - Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.

-3 - Uses descriptive activity names to name the activities in the data set 4 - Appropriately labels the data set with descriptive variable names.
+3. Uses descriptive activity names to name the activities in the data set

+4. Appropriately labels the data set with descriptive variable names.

-5 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Here is more detailed description how the script performs these tasks: